Priyanshu4/sdp/README.md

           - Currently, this script does not support selecting the `train_test_split`.
 It only uses our original split.
 - `svr_gridsearch.py`
   - ***This is what we used to generate our final SVR results***
-  - Trains SVRs on the training set without various hyperparameter combinations
+  - Trains SVRs on the training set with gridsearch for hyperparameter optimization
+  - Gridsearch tunes the `C`, `gamma` and `epsilon`
-  - The SVR which performs best is on the validation set is then used for evaluation on the test set
+  - The SVR which performs best on the validation set is then used for evaluation on the test set
 - `svr_gridsearch.py`
      - Uses scikit learn GridSearchCV (grid search with cross validation) to train on combined training + validation set
      - The hyperparameters which perform best are used for evaluation on the test set